What are you proposing for the new connection?

 When we’re happy the proposals are ready, we’ll prepare our application and the supporting documents.
 These will include a Consultation Report, to explain how we’ve taken your views into account; and an Environmental Statement, which will explain the likely environmental effects of our proposals.

 We will then submit our application to the Secretary of State for Business, Energy and Industrial Strategy, via the Planning Inspectorate.
-We expect this to be in late 2017, depending on the outcome of the consultation.
+We expect this to be autumn this year.

 If Wylfa Newydd is delayed, would your project be delayed?